Intersex for allies

 - Include intersex in education and service access policies, and in employment, diversity and inclusion, and anti-bullying policies.

-- Consider whether and where your organisation needs to collect information on sex, gender and title.
-If you must collect sex or gender data, recognise our diversity as intersex people.
-Recognise that intersex and non-intersex people alike benefit from F, M and X options.
-Go further and support multiple options.
+- Consider whether and where your organisation needs to collect data on sex, gender and title.
+Recognise the diversity of intersex people.
+Recognise that intersex and non-intersex people alike benefit from F, M, X and multiple options.
+Find more information at oii.org.au/surveys

 - Some intersex people are married, while others are unable to marry because of the way we understand our bodies or the way our sex or gender is documented.
 People with intersex variations need to be included in campaigns for marriage equality.